sproof/docs/docs/docker/docker-config.rst

 ========
-Configuration of docker
+Configuration of the docker image
 ========

 The `sproof API client <https://github.com/sproof/sproof-api-client>`_ can be configured based on your needs.
 The configuration must be specified in the `data/config.js` file before the docker image is run.
 An example file as well as an explanation of all configuration parameters are provided below.

-Example
+Example configuration file
 =========

-The following is an example configuration file (also available in the `sproof-api-client respository <https://github.com/sproof/sproof-api-client/blob/master/data/exampleConfig.js>`_.
+The following is an example configuration file (also available in the `sproof-api-client respository <https://github.com/sproof/sproof-api-client/blob/master/data/exampleConfig.js>`_).
 It contains a sample configuration which requires only setting your sproof code (see below) and can be readily used without further changes in most common setups.
 The parameters are explained  below.

 .. code-block:: javascript